 - 1 teaspoon white sugar

-- Soften the Noodles *Fill a large pot halfway with water and bring to a boil.
-Remove from the heat and drop in the dried noodles.
-Allow the noodles to soften in the hot water for 6-8 minutes.
-Drain in a colander, rinse with cold water, set aside. *note: check the package of noodles for instructions.
-Some rice noodles require a longer soak.
+- Soften the Noodles: Boil water in a wok or pot.
+Remove it from the heat and drop in the dried rice noodles.
+Allow the noodles to soften in the hot water.
+Follow the package instructions for timing.
+Some rice noodles require only a 5 minute soak, others need up to 30 minutes.
+Drain the noodles in a colander, rinse with cold water, drain again and set aside.